top of page

 Many years later, I would rely on Polaroid to validate my previsualizations as part of my commercial photography practice.

 Monroe, Louisiana - those early family portraits and the ensuing critiques drove my aesthetic curiosity.
-As an amateur photographer, I was rarely without a camera to capture and share my experiences with my family and friends.
+As an amateur photographer, I was rarely without a camera to capture and share my experiences with my friends and family.

-Much later I would launch showmefotos.com, with the mission of enabling anyone using a mobile phone camera to easily commemorate and share their 'snapshots' and experiences across social media channels at the click of a button.
+Much later I would launch showmefotos.com, with the mission of enabling anyone using a mobile phone camera to easily commemorate and share their ' experiences across social media channels at the click of a button.

 Northeast, LA - While attending Louisiana Tech and later Northeast Louisiana University, I was exposed to fine art black and white photography.
 Primarily documentary, street and straight photography styles.